ntclark/PostScript/Readme.md

 WOW !
 I went absolutely bananas over this new and exciting realm of possibility!

 And here we are 4 decades later - and **STILL** most developers do not leverage this !!
-Well sure, it's great people figured out how to put like functionality grouped in a file by file basis - but then don't indicate what that grouping is via file name !?!?
+Well sure, it's great people figured out how to put like functionality grouped in a file by file basis - but why then don't they indicate what that grouping is via file name !?!?
 To say nothing of the ability to group even higher levels using folders, and *that* is rarely done.
 I mean WTF ?
 Is it THAT hard to organize your sources ?
 Maybe people actually put all the source files in one place because they can't figure out how the environment points to the headers ?

 And, what's with prepending something on file names to indicate, I don't know, where it came from ?
 Something ?
 Are you kidding me ?
 Is there a point to using up space in every file name in the sources for any reason ?
 Especially when it's apparently some kind of problem to actually name a file for it's relevance ?

 Don't get me started on that incredibly lazy practice of putting "main" at the bottom of a file, just so you don't have to create a header for all the artifacts main might use!
-That, dear reader, is a glaring indicator of not only a lazy individual, but also one who could not care less about understanding structure and organization.
-I'm going to bet you that this person will repeat a declaration in some other source file when they finally want to expand; then , there we go, the system is falling apart even when only two source files comprise it.
+That is a glaring indication of not only a lazy individual, but also one who could not care less about understanding structure and organization.
+I'm going to bet you that this person will repeat a declaration in some other source file when they finally want to expand; then, there we go, the system is falling apart even when only two source files comprise it.

-Yes, a hundred times yes, it is best to follow the common sense strategy for **EVERY** situation, 1 file in the system, or 1000 files.
+Yes, a hundred times yes, it is best to follow the common sense strategy for **every** situation, 1 file in the system, or 1000 files.
 There is no excuse for shortcuts, do it right every time and every place.

-In the overall culture of OS, I see that 1) the growth and enhancement of tools *cannot* be leveraged by the community, and 2) (among others) structure and organization are stagnant.
+In the overall culture of Open Source, I see that 1) the growth and enhancement of tools *cannot* be leveraged by the community, and 2) (among others) structure and organization are stagnant.
 Why ?

 - People have the sources local and changes in the repository can't be immediately seen by them
     - Too effing bad.
 The masses need to learn how to use diff engines ( my favorite is Beyond Compare by Scooter Software) up until that time whenever repository technology gets better
         - The repository technology is **not going** to get better.
 It is already too difficult and error prone.
 The masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it
 - The systems are badly structured and/or architected.
     - In the past systems were built without dynamically loaded component parts ('.dlls, etc) so there are usually way more sources a contributor may have to deal with even when only interested in a specific area
         - because there **AREN'T** any specific area(s)